usf-portal/his4936-dh1-project-proposal/docs/bibliography.md

 Salzer, Gabe and Selene Arrazolo.
 "NBA Player's Birthplaces." data.world.
 Last modified June 7, 2018.

 This dataset is important to my research because Salzer and Arrazolo analyzed each player's birthplace.
-With their dataset, I intend to examine which countries and states produce the most NBA players.
+With their dataset, I intend to examine which countries and states produced the most NBA players.

 https://data.world/gmoney/nba-players-birthplaces